City Guide for: Aberfeldy, Scotland

 Stirling

-A city steeped in history, Stirling is dominated by its imposing castle, which played a crucial role in Scotland's past.
-Explore Stirling Castle, wander through the historic Old Town, and visit the National Wallace Monument, commemorating the Scottish hero William Wallace.
+Steeped in history, Stirling is dominated by its magnificent castle, which played a crucial role in Scotland's past.
+Explore Stirling Castle, offering panoramic views and insights into Scottish royalty.
+Visit the National Wallace Monument, commemorating William Wallace, the Scottish hero.
+Wander through the historic Old Town and discover its charming streets and buildings.

 Travel Time